raspberrychris/paddleboardmaster/content/post/uice-inflatable-stand-up-paddle-board.md

 * A special mesh bag for storage
 * An upgraded no screw 9" fin
 * Two detachable side fins /removable center fin
-* A thick,soft big storage backpack.
+* A thick, soft big storage backpack.

 ### Excellent Performance for all skill levels